 - 600. Classical Geodesy.
 4 hrs.
 Prerequisite: Permission of instructor.
 Introduction to determination of curvature, shape, and dimensions of the earth, and to positions of ocean bottom features and topography. - 601.
 Hydrographic Data Management.
-2 hrs.
+3 hrs.
 Prerequisite: Permission of instructor.
 The methods of data acquisition and control, capture, processing and analysis applied to construction of navigational charts. - 602.
 Marine Geology for Hydrographers.
 2 hrs.
 Prerequisite: Permission of instructor.
 Fundamental information on marine geological processes oriented towards application by hydrographers. - 603.
 Law and Policy for Hydrographic Science.
 1 hr.
 Prerequisite: Permission of instructor.
 The course focuses on law and ocean policy issues, in seminars and classroom discussions, which are relevant to Hydrographic Science. - 604.
 Satellite Geodesy and Positioning.
 3 hrs.
 Prerequisite: Permission of instructor.
 The use of satellites in geodesy, positioning, navigation, and altimetry demonstrated through classroom lectures and practical exercises. - 605.
 Applied Bathymetry.
 3 hrs.
 Prerequisite: MAR 581 or MAR 666 or equivalent.
 An application of ocean acoustic and transducer principles to the methods of measuring and recording the shape of the sea bed. - 606.
 Nautical Cartography and GIS.
 3 hrs.
 Prerequisite: Permission of instructor.
 Skill in use of Geographical Information Systems (GIS) is developed for application to nautical cartography. - 608.
 Practical Hydrographic Science.
 2 hrs.
 Prerequisite: HYD 601, 605, 606, and permission of instructor.
 Practical aspects of planning, conducting, and evaluating results of hydrographic projects. - 609.
 Nautical Science.
 1 hr.
 Prerequisite: Permission of instructor.
 This course will provide the student with a basic understanding of the principles of nautical science as applied to hydrographic science. - 610.
 Hydrographic Science Field Project.
 3 hrs.
 Prerequisite: HYD 601, 605, 606, and permission of instructor.
 Practical experience designing, conducting, and analyzing results for hydrographic field projects. - 611.
 Remote Sensing for Hydrographers.
 3 hrs.
 Prerequisite: Permission of instructor.
-Remote sensing principles and photogrammetry for coastline delineation, ice mapping, bathymetry, and water column and surface properties. - 696.
-Capstone Review.
-3 hrs.
-Prerequisite: Permission of instructor.
-A literature-based research project dealing with a specific problem or issue relevant to the field of Hydrographic Science.
+Remote sensing principles and photogrammetry for coastline delineation, ice mapping, bathymetry, and water column and surface properties. - 612.
+Water Levels.
+2 hrs.
+Prerequisite: MAR 561 or permission of instructor.
+Theory and measurements of tidal and non-tidal water levels for hydrographic applications.